fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

     debug_host_ids: []
 ```

-WARNING: this will log potentially a lot of data.
+> **Warning:** this will potentially log a lot of data.
 Some of that data might be private, please verify it before posting it
 in a public channel or a GitHub issue.

 ## Host settings